 By pressing the “Sign and Save CSR” key, signing the CSR in the card and storing it in the selected file is done.
 If the card is not in the field of the connected uFR reader or entered the wrong user PIN code, you will receive an error message with the appropriate description.

-The last thing to do after generating the CSR is sending it to the certificate issuer in order to to receive the X.509 certificate.
-You can choose any of the commercial or non-commercial certificate issuers or by pressing the “Get Certificate Online” button you can send the CSR to our web service in order to obtain a demonstration, test certificate issued by “Digital Logic Ltd.” Test Certificates.
-Demonstration, test certificate is intended for test usage only and its validity period is 3 month.
+The last thing to do after generating the CSR is sending it to the certificate issuer to receive the X.509 certificate.
+You can choose any of the commercial or non-commercial certificate issuers or by pressing the “Get Certificate Online” button you can send the CSR to our web service to obtain a demonstration, test certificate issued by “Digital Logic Ltd.” Test Certificates.
+The demonstration, a test certificate is intended for test usage only and its validity period is 3 months.
 Accompanying root and intermediate CA certificates you can download from http://ca.d-logic.com.

-If you click on “Get Certificate Online” button you will be prompted for a previously saved CSR file with a “.pem” extension that will be sent to the HTTP server.
-If connection with a server on the https://certificates.d-logic.com is successfull and the X.509 certificate is issued, you will be prompted for the file name to save the certificate.
-Otherwise you will receive an appropriate error message.
+If you click on the “Get Certificate Online” button you will be prompted for a previously saved CSR file with a “.pem” extension that will be sent to the HTTP server.
+In connection with a server on the https://certificates.d-logic.com is successful and the X.509 certificate is issued, you will be prompted for the file name to save the certificate.
+Otherwise, you will receive an appropriate error message.

-On the “X.509 Objects” tab, application immediately tries to read the card which is present in the field of the uFR reader.
-If there is no DL Signer Card is in the field, an error message will appear, as shown on the picture below:
+On the “X.509 Objects” tab, the application immediately tries to read the card which is present in the field of the uFR reader.
+If there is no DL Signer Card is in the field, an error message will appear, as shown in the picture below:

 If the X.509 objects storage is successfully read from the card, the certificate display lists will be populated with that content.
 You can refresh these lists at any time by placing the desired card in the reader field and pressing the “Refresh objects from the card” button.